 The central function of a legal citation is to allow the reader to efficiently locate the cited source.
 Thus, the citation forms in The Bluebook are designed to provide the information necessary to lead the reader directly to the specific items cited.
 Because of the ever-increasing range of authorities cited in legal writing, no system of citation can be complete.
 Therefore, when citing material of a type not explicitly discussed in this book, try to locate an analogous type of authority that is discussed and use that citation form as a model.
 Always be sure to provide sufficient information to allow the reader to find the cited material quickly and easily.

 The Bluepages provide the best place to begin study of the Bluebook system of legal citation.
 Indeed, first-year legal writing professors may wish to rely on the Bluepages as a teaching aid.
-The Bluepages provide only an abbreviated introduction to the Bluebook system, however, and will not contain answers to more difficult citation questions.
-For this reason, the Bluepages contain references to related rules and tables found in other parts of the book.
+The Bluepages provides only an abbreviated introduction to the Bluebook system, however, and do not contain answers to more difficult citation questions.
+For this reason, the Bluepages contain references to related rules and tables found in other parts of The Bluebook.

 Preface to the Twentieth Edition